AlibabaCloudDocs/ecs/intl.en-US/API Reference/Launch templates/DescribeLaunchTemplateVersions.md

 # DescribeLaunchTemplateVersions

-You call this operation to query versions of a launch template.
+Queries the versions of a launch template.

 ## Debugging